© Copyright 2021, R. Fleischer

 The rear and sides of your motorcycle are not specifically addressed by the Federal Government for adding conspicuity/recognition, in anything approaching the way the front is (by allowing very specific types of flashing headlights ...that is, modulators).
 The modulator effect is well laid-out in my article.
 Here, again, is that link: https://bmwmotorcycletech.info/hdlite.htm

-It is MY conclusion that extra lighting nearly always helps, especially the front headlight being modulated, but the help in other areas of the bike is much less (except for turn signals & flashing brake lights, where it is only somewhat less).
-Yes, it is possible that for the specific instance of someone changing lanes and moving into YOU, that flashing side lights might be quite helpful, considering peripheral vision in particular.... and slightly or some for any side lights.
+It is my conclusion that extra lighting nearly always helps, especially the front headlight being modulated, but the help in other areas of the bike is much less (except for turn signals & flashing brake lights, where it is only somewhat less).
+Yes, it is possible that for the specific instance of someone changing lanes and moving into YOU, that flashing side lights might be quite helpful, considering peripheral vision in particular ...and slightly or some for any side lights.
 This includes reflective materials; which I will talk about later, and for which I have done testing.

 I have already mentioned recognizing movement by peripheral vision.
 This is a particular phenomena about movement and recognizing things that you may want to look into.
-Lighting products are now available that have a very strange effect on drivers who are not focused on YOU.
+Lighting products are now available that have a very strange effect on drivers who are NOT FOCUSED on YOU.
 Something in a drivers peripheral vision will be recognized by the brain when that something is moving ...or flickering, like a very special type of lighting product that only appears to be flickering if you are NOT looking directly at it!
 REALLY!
-Read the BMW MOA article, then look at http://www.skenedesign.com/lights/index.shtml website, carefully and slowly, because it is easy to think it is just another flashing light product.
+Read the BMW MOA article, then look at https://www.skenelights.com/ website, carefully and slowly, because it is easy to think it is just another flashing light product.